OpenEnergyPlatform/open-MaStR/docs/advanced.rst

 * :code:`credentials.cfg`: Credentials used to access
   `Marktstammdatenregister (MaStR) <https://www.marktstammdatenregister.de/MaStR>`_ API (read more in :ref:`MaStR account and credentials <MaStR account and credentials>`) and token for Zenodo.
-* :code:`data.yml`: Specify the name of the data version.
 * :code:`filenames.yml`: File names are defined here.
 * :code:`logging.yml`: Logging configuration.
 For changing the log level to increase or decrease details of log messages, edit the `level` of the handlers.